nxnom/nxnom.github.io/_posts/2023-08-14-optimize-3hr-battery-life-to-8hr-in-my-debian-laptop.md

 I try several ways to disable dedicated GPU but nothing seems working.
 I can completely disable from BIOS but I don't want to do that.
 I want to use it when I need it.

-Then I though I'll just uninstall all nvidia driver, I don't need it anyway.
+Then I thought I'll try uninstalling all nvidia driver, I don't need it anyway.
 So I uninstall all nvidia driver using this command.

 ```
 sudo apt purge "*nvidia*"
 ```

-After reboot, supreisingly my fan is not running and power usage is around **10W**.
+After reboot, surprisingly my fan is not running and power usage is around **10W**.
 So I think it's working.
 But **10W** is still a lot.
 I think I can do better.

 ## Optimize more with tlp